csb6/editorial/README.md

 ## Features

-- Syntax highlighting for C++ and Markdown activated by the file extensions, with an easy way to add new languages/file types
+- Syntax highlighting for C++ and Markdown (activated by the file extension), with an easy way to add new languages/file types
-- Simple scrolling using up and down keys
+- Simple scrolling using arrow keys
 - File saving/loading, with editing occurring in-memory
-- Very simple implementation; around 600 lines of C++ code
+- Simple implementation; around 600 lines of C++ code
-- Extremely low CPU and memory usage
+- Low CPU and memory usage
 - Works on any terminal supported by ncurses (essentially anything)

 ## Key Bindings